 The PhD program is organized in two curricula: Economics and Management.
 The two curricula share a common structure.
-Before the start of the first year courses, two introductory courses covering necessary prerequisites in Mathematics and Probability (Statistics for Management students) are offered.
+Before the start of the first year courses, two introductory courses covering necessary prerequisites in Mathematics and Statistics are offered.
 Although no final exam is required, students are strongly advised to attend these courses.
 The (tentative) program for the first year is the following.

 ECONOMICS curriculum MANAGEMENT curriculum

-016 - December 2016)

-30 hrs and are held in Verona)
+Term I (October 2016 - December 2016) (all courses consist of 30 hrs and are held in Verona)

-Game Theory Game Theory for Management

 Microeconomics Organization Theory

 2017 - March 2017)

-(all courses consist of 30 hrs and d are held in Padova or in Verona)
+d are held in Padova or in Verona)

 Econometrics Financial accounting

 Macroeconomics Strategic Management

 Microeconomics II Econometrics for Management

-Term III (Apri) 1 2017- June 2017)
+2017- June 2017)

 nong the following ones

-id are held in Padova or in Verona)
+d are held in Padova or in Verona)

 Development Economics (VR) Corporate Governance (VR)

 Topics in Industrial Organization (PD) Voluntary Disclosure & Capital Markets (PD)

 Experimental Economics (VR) Supply Chain Management (VR)

 Macro Growth (VR) Organization Design (PD)

 Microeconometrics (PD) Knowledge Management (PD)

 Microeconomics III (VR) Network Analysis (PD)

 Political Economy (VR) Innovation and technological alliances (PD)

 Social Choice and Mechanism Design (PD)

 Economics of spatial agglomeration (PD)

 Seminars

 Summer paper

 Starting of the thesis project

-Please note that at least three courses taught in Padova during the III Term are compulsory for Economics and Management students.
+Please note that at least three courses taught in Padova during the III Term are compulsory for Economics students and that courses in Padova are compulsory for Management students.